top of page

 How I work with our relationship with food

-I work with you using the concepts of intuitive eating and mindful eating, along with EFT (tapping) to manage not just the thoughts and emotions but also the habits that are ingrained within your neuroanatomy.
+I utilize the principles of intuitive and mindful eating, combined with EFT (Emotional Freedom Techniques or 'tapping'), to address not only your thoughts and emotions but also the ingrained habits within your brain's wiring.

 Ugh Dieting!
 The impact on our mind and body when we "diet"